Multipath interference from large trapped ion chains

-The ratio of the coherent to incoherent contribution of light scattered from ions is extremely important and can be inferred from the visibility shown in the Fig.~\ref{fig:interference}-g) in the main part of the article.
+The ratio of the coherent to incoherent contribution of light scattered from ions is extremely important and can be inferred from the data shown in the Fig.~2-g) in the main part of the article.
 However, the evaluated visibility is a global figure of merit and it does not reflect the possible inhomogeneity of amplitude of coherent contributions from ions.
 An example of such situation could be caused by inhomogeneous intensity distribution of the scattered laser beam across the long ion strings.
 To illustrate the dependence on the coherent contribution of each individual ion of the interference signal we consider the measurement with 20~ions.
-In this case, the measured interference is well described by the simple model presented in Supplemental Material~\ref{subsec:simulations}, where each scatterer contributes equally.
+In this case, the measured interference is well described by the simple simulation where each scatterer contributes equally.